fastfins/ftt.m/README.md

 Important change of interfaces:
 * All polynomial classes have name started with Capital letters.
 This does not impact most of old code, but need to be careful with checking the abstract class type `Piecewise`, `Spectral` and `Oned`---those used to start with lower case iniitals.
+* All diagonal map classes also have name started with Capital letters.
+This affects `EmpiricalMap`, 'UniformMap', and the abstract `DiagonalMap`.
 * The DIRT class now has a simplified interface.
     * In the simplest case, one only needs to passin the density function, the parameter dimension and the approximation domain.
 This automatically override the default FTT option (in DIRT class), use a default 2nd order Lagrange polynimal basis, and use the Gaussian reference.
+See `example_dirt_default.m`.
     * Alternatively, one can specify the density function, the parameter dimension and the approximation polynomial basis (with a given domain).
 This automatically override the default FTT option (in DIRT class) and use the Gaussian reference.
+See `example_conditional_dirt_sec5.m`.
-    * One can also have the full specification, with polynomial basis for each layer, reference measure, FTT options, etc.
+    * One can also have the full specification, with polynomial basis for each layer, reference measure, FTT options, etc.  See `example_dirt.m`.

 References:
 * For SIRT, DIRT, and IRT: